Hendrik Terbrugghen (1588-1629)

 There are pictures by him mainly of biblical subjects and genre paintings in many of the best art museums, including Copenhagen Museum; the Gemaldgalerie Kassel; the National Gallery, London; the Metropolitian, New York; the Nazionale Museum, Rome.
 His masterpiece Saint Sebastian Tended by the Holy Women (1625) is in Oberlin, Ohio, College.

-For more biographical details about famous painters, see: Art Encyclopedia.
+For more biographical details about famous painters, see: Homepage.